SDS-EPFL/NetworkHistogram.jl/README.md

 ## Usage

-We fit the estimator using [`graphhist`](@ref graphhist) and then extract the estimated graphon matrix and node labels.
+We fit the estimator and then extract the estimated graphon matrix and node labels.

 ```julia
 using NetworkHistogram